11/17/21

 Later the same year his story The Swimmer was adapted for Hollywood, starring Burt Lancaster.

-Ned Merrill, who sees himself as a legendary figure, is sitting in the Westerhazys’ garden with a glass of gin in his hand when he decides on a whim to swim home via the pools of his neighbors, a route Cheever labels as,
+Ned Merrill, who sees himself as a legendary figure, is sitting in his at home with a glass of gin in his hand, deciding by coin flip to swim home via hitting every neighbor's pool for a swim. a route Cheever might label as,

 As Ned’s journey begins his mood is buoyant and in Cheever's words he's,

-sucking in the powerful eroticism of travel, traveling with a hard-on.
+sucking in the powerful eroticism of travel, traveling with a hard-on, tapping into Universal Love.

-On to the next party via pools and grass, like a conquering decathlon athlete on the booze circuit, Ned's offered drinks along the way which he sucks down.
+Like conquering king he's on the booze circuit, Ned's offered drinks along the, he sucks them down.

 Then, as thunder roars and rain pours Ned takes cover under a neighbor's patio where he notices a red maple stripped of its leaves by the force of the storm and the sign of autumn makes him feel glum, causing his sense of self to waver.